MediaComem/comem-webdev/subjects/angular/README.md

 Let's make our application funny by adding some jokes.

 It's good practice to create **classes** for your **business models**.
+A TypeScript class with clearly defined fields and types will help us avoid mistakes in our code.
 Let's start with a very simple one.

 Angular CLI comes with scaffolding tools to help you create files.